afrinict/bolaji/README.md

-# Eloggia & Elous Design - Professional Website
+# EULOGIA & ELEOS LIMITED - Professional Website

-A modern, responsive website for Eloggia & Elous Design, a premier architectural firm based in Abuja, Nigeria.
+A modern, responsive website for EULOGIA & ELEOS LIMITED, a premier architectural firm based in Abuja, Nigeria.
 The website showcases their expertise in architecture, urban planning, engineering, and project management.

 ## 🌟 Features